harryclements/sudoku/README.md

 ### _isComplete_

 Checks if the puzzle is complete and returns this as a Boolean.
+This is used to determine when the puzzle has been successfully solved and the main algoirhtm continues to iterate until this condition is met.

 ### _isValid_